 The Qld Parliament Legal Affairs and Safety Committee has tabled its report into matters relating to donor conception information.
 Read the full report by clicking the link below.

 Adopt Perspective Podcast

 Listen to the latest episode of Adopt Perspective podcast on Apple Podcasts, Spotify, Google Podcasts, Deezer, Castbox, Pocket Casts, Amazon Music, Overcast or via the Listen Now button below.

 2022 Support Groups

 Jigsaw Qld runs regular support groups and information events for anyone affected by adoption in Brisbane.
-They include adoptee only and mother only groups (held in the meeting room at 505 Bowen Tce, New Farm) and open information events for anyone who is affected by adoption.
+They include adoptee only and mother only groups and open groups for anyone who is affected by adoption.
+All groups are held in the ground floor meeting room at SANDS House, 505 Bowen Tce, New Farm.